dperiwal/InstagramViewer/README.md

 The following advanced optional user stories have been completed:

 - Advanced: Add pull-to-refresh for popular stream with SwipeRefreshLayout
+- Show the profile picture in a circular area (works on a device but not on the emulator)
+- Show comments count and maximum of two comments

 <b>Issue:</b>
 pull-to-refresh works properly in an AVD with API level 16 but hasmemory problems in an AVD with API level 19.